OFFLINE-GmbH/multi-timeline.js/README.md

         maxLabelCount:    20,                       // Max count of x-axis labels (lower it if your labels overlap)
         timelineSpacing:  30,                       // Vertical margin in pixels between two timelines
         dateFormat:       'DD/MM',                  // x-axis date format (moment.js format)
+        mousewheelPan:    true,                     // Pan timeline on scroll
+        mousewheelZoom:   true,                     // Zoom timeline on ctrl + scroll

+        allDraggable:     true,                     // Makes all timelines draggable (editable)
+                                                    // to make only certain timelines draggable
+                                                    // set to false and use the `draggable` key in
+                                                    // your timeline data object

         onZoomChange:     function(newZoom) {       // Executed when zoom changes

         },